 Once you’re in, your tutor or consultant can show you how to upload a file, screen share, draw, and type on the whiteboard.

 Yes.
-You don’t need a tutor to use GoBoard.
+Unlike Zoom, GoBoard doesn't set time limits for group sessions, so it's great for study groups.
 If you want to start a study group, check in with classmates, or just connect with friends, use these directions.

 We made a guide for that.
 Check it out here.